 How to wash pillows

-Those that can go into a machine?
+Cleaning tips for those that can go into a machine?
+You might be surprised by the answer if you’ve been asking can you wash a feather pillow?
 ‘Pillows filled with feather, down, cotton, and fiberfill can be cleaned in a washing machine using warm water on a gentle cycle,’ says Roman Peysakhovich, CEO of national cleaning company Onedesk.

 ‘Foam pillows are a common type that you shouldn’t put in the washing machine since the agitation is too harsh and will likely break up the pillow’s padding,’ he says.